Editor’s note: This article was originally published on 27-4-23 and updated on 5-8-25 to reflect current insights.

 Focus on creating and publishing valuable content such as blog articles, videos, and white papers that inform your audience about your startup and how it can help them.

 And don’t forget to repurpose.
-For example, many new AI apps today can quickly repurpose your blog article into stories and videos.
-You’ll want to get as much mileage from your hard work as possible.
-Also, people don’t relate to content in the same way.
+People don’t relate to content in the same way.
 Some of your target audience prefer videos, while others like to read white papers.

-Finish all your content with CTAs encouraging your readers/viewers to comment and share.
+Finish all your content with CTAs encouraging your readers and viewers to comment and share.

 Live Events

 Be strategic.
 You don’t need to attend every live event.
-But take advantage of those events that provide an opportunity to meet new people.
+But take advantage of opportunities to meet new people.

 Remember, these live events are not sales but networking and brand-building opportunities.
 Seek out potential collaborators and supporters for your startup.